KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S1 DMD/README.md

 #### Step 3.
 Running PredSim with estimated muscle parameters:

 The user will run a predictive simulation in [PredSim](https://github.com/KULeuvenNeuromechanics/PredSim) using a 2D model with DMD-specific muscle impairments.
 Before this, you should have run a reference simulation (2D model, no impairments) by following the steps in the main [README](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/tree/main).
 Open [PredSim/main.m](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/main.m) in matlab.
-Ensure that the file contains the following settings:
+Ensure that the file contains already the following settings:
 1. Line 20 - `[S] = initializeSettings('gait1018');`
 2. Line 22 - `S.misc.gaitmotion_type = 'FullGaitCycle';`
 3. Line 25 - `S.subject.name = 'gait1018';`